How Therapeutic Activities for Children Can Enhance Your Home Life

 If you believe that your marriage is over and you want to be with your affair partner instead of your spouse, at least have the decency and respect to put your affair on hold until you can end your marriage officially.
 You can’t keep your spouse and an affair partner happy while you secretly try to juggle both “relationships.”

 Acknowledge your selfishness and sin and the pain that your choices have caused.
 Actions have consequences.
 Infidelity needs to be addressed as soon as possible.
 Acknowledge your personal feelings, and then consider the impact your actions are having on yourself and those around you.
 Find a therapist who can help you take the first step toward restoration.
+Christian Counselors at Huntington Beach Christian Counseling can provide the support you need.

 Photos: